 Can I request to receive loan funds greater than the cost of attendance?

 Unfortunately, federal guidelines restrict students’ ability to receive more than the cost of attendance established by the Law School.
-However, SLS will review students’ requests for an increase to the budget for childcare expenses, vehicle repairs, medical and dental not covered by insurance, and a one-time only computer purchase.
+However, SLS will review students’ requests for an increase to the budget for limited and extenuating circumstances.
+A review of a request does not guarantee approval.
 Please consult with the Office of Financial Aid before making such a request.

 FAFSA & Federal Aid